wuestholz/pythia/Readme.md

 If there is enough interest, I'll put up a technical report explaining the research behind this.
 Also, let me know if you want to build on this research and cite my paper :) <br/>
 The central ideas also work for Libfuzzer, syzcaller, Peach, CSmith, and many other fuzzers (except for fuzzers based on symbolic execution) and other program analysis (not only for path coverage).

+## Further reading
+* Marcel Böhme.
+2018.
+[Software Testing as Species Discovery](https://mboehme.github.io/paper/TOSEM18.pdf).
+ACM TOSEM
+  * *Discusses the analogy between bug finding in testing and ecology.*
+  * *Introduces the biostatistical framework and relevant estimators.*
+  * *Provides an evaluation of Pythia.*
+* Marcel Böhme.
+2019.
+[Assurances in Software Testing: A Roadmap](https://arxiv.org/abs/1807.10255).
+ACM/IEEE ICSE (NIER track)
+  * *Abridged version (6 pages).
+Discusses the larger vision, opportunities, and open challenges.*
+* Marcel Bohme.
+2019.
+[When to Stop Fuzzing](https://www.fuzzingbook.org/html/WhenToStopFuzzing.html); book chapter in "[Generating Software Tests](https://www.fuzzingbook.org)" by A. Zeller, R. Gopinath, M. Böhme, G. Fraser, and C. Holler
+  * *A tutorial-style interactive book chapter written as Jupyter notebook.*
+  * *Play with the statistical techniques behind the estimation and extrapolation that is implemented in Pythia.*
+  * *Learn more about the central ideas.*

 Cheers - Marcel